A-Genephat/Allen-Portfolio-Site/README.md

 # Portfolio Website
-Portfolio website
+Created in March 2024

+# About the project

-This website was created to practice HTML and CSS skills and showcase my skills
+This website was created to practice HTML and CSS skills and at the same time showcase my projects that are currently a work in progress.

 # Technologies used
 HTML 5